 Then , you just need to provide SonarQube with the following reports: unit tests configure the paths to the unit test execution and code coverage reports.

 # Paths are relative to the Solution base directory # Path to the unit tests execution report sonar.gallio.reports.path=reports/gallio-report.xml # Path to the code coverage report sonar.gallio.coverage.reports.path=reports/coverage-report.xml

 The following command lines are launched while letting the SonarQube platform drive reuseReport mode has been tested with the output of the following commands, which are the ones used when the SonarQube platform drives the execution of the unit tests and the code coverage tool.
 The reuseReport mode has been tested with those command lines.
-That's why it It is highly recommend to that you generate your reports using similar command lines:
+That's why, it It is highly recommend to that you generate your reports by running using similar command lines: